SaarED/sapui5_gen_cli/README.md

 ## Versioning

+* 1.0.1 - Spliting files for adding more commands
-[*] 1.0.0 - Initial and base files for the project
+* 1.0.0 - Initial and base files for the project

 ## Authors